yy/project-template/README.md

 After activating the virtual environment, you can run

 ```
+pip3 install -r requirements.txt
 make create_ipykernel
 ```

-to create the `ipykernel` for Jupyter.
+to install basic packages and create the `ipykernel` for Jupyter.
 Use `pip` to install packages.
-For the project package, use `pip install -e` command to install it as an "editable" package that does not require reinstallation after changes.

 ### Anaconda